regen-network/regen-ledger/x/ecocredit/spec/06_tests.md

 ## Allow Ask Denom

-If a user tries to add an ask denom and the user submits a governance proposal that is approved, then the transaction is successful and the ask denom is added.
+If a user tries to add an ask denom and the user submits a governance proposal to execute the AllowAskDenom message that is approved, then the transaction is successful and the ask denom is added.

-- GIVEN - user submits a governance proposal that is approved
+- GIVEN - user submits a governance proposal to execute the AllowAskDenom message that is approved
 - WHEN - user tries to add an ask denom
 - THEN - transaction is successful, ask denom is added

-If a user tries to add an ask denom and the user submits a governance proposal that is NOT approved, then the transaction fails and the ask denom is NOT added.
+If a user tries to add an ask denom and the user submits a governance proposal to execute the AllowAskDenom message that is NOT approved, then the transaction fails and the ask denom is NOT added.

-- GIVEN - user provides a bid price using an ask denom that is NOT allowed
+- GIVEN - user submits a governance proposal to execute the AllowAskDenom message that is NOT approved
 - WHEN - user tries to add an ask denom
 - THEN - transaction fails, ask denom is NOT added

-If a user tries to add an ask denom and the user submits a transaction directly from their account, then the transaction fails and the ask denom is NOT added.
+If a user tries to add an ask denom and the user submits a transaction with the AllowAskDenom message directly from their account, then the transaction fails and the ask denom is NOT added.

-- GIVEN - user submits a transaction directly from their account
+- GIVEN - user tries to add an ask denom and the user submits a transaction with the AllowAskDenom message directly from their account
 - WHEN - user tries to add an ask denom
 - THEN - transaction fails, ask denom is NOT added